Semiconductor chips are driving innovation in technology, healthcare and other industries: Report - ExBulletin

 Semiconductor chips are driving innovation in technology, healthcare and other industries: Report

-New Delhi, April 17: Semiconductor chips are driving innovation across the technology, automotive, communications, healthcare and power industries, a new report said on Wednesday.
+New Delhi, April 18 (IANS) Semiconductor chips are driving innovation across the technology, automotive, communications, healthcare and power industries, a new report said on Wednesday.

 According to leading data analytics company GlobalData, these chips, especially those that power artificial intelligence (AI) capabilities, will fundamentally reshape industries and usher in a new era of innovation and efficiency gains.